quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

   - The layer "Part = [Layout Type]" to indicate layout-specific layers.
 Examples: Part = Flex, Part = Grid, Part = Flex Item, Part = Flex Item 1.
   - Use Part = [Group Description] to indicate group-specific layers.
 Examples: Part = Links, Part = Navigation, Part = List, Part = Wrapper, Part = Elements.
 - Use the Figma layers structure as references to define appropriate semantic HTML tags and configure the "slot" parts in the Tailwind Variants configuration.
 Look up and utilize the concept of slots from this documentation https://www.tailwind-variants.org/docs/slots
-- The JSX structure should follow the "React Component Template" defined in "./code-patterns.md"
+- The JSX structure must follow the "React Component Template" defined in "./code-patterns.md"
-- The Tailwind configuration should follow the "Tailwind Variant Configuration Template" defined in "./code-patterns.md"
+- The Tailwind configuration must follow the "Tailwind Variant Configuration Template" defined in "./code-patterns.md"

 ### **7. Create example(s) usage**

 **Task**:
+- Review the variant configuration again to make sure that you have mapped the right prop names and values with Figma values from API response.
+If not, you need to go back to step 5 [5.
+Make request to Figma API of the component](#5-make-request-to-figma-api-of-the-component)
-- Create all examples of how would you use this component with all the possible props values
+- Otherwise, create all examples of how would you use this component with all the possible props values

 ### **8. Confirmation on next step**